infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 # Caregiver Profile
 - [^2]The Miracle Foundation Method provided for hiring of a qualified social worker at Anwesha.
 	- The social worker engaged in counselling of the children, guiding the house parents,observing and supervising the work of the coaching teachers, following up ontraining of children and house parents and documentation-related work.
 (Page 11)
+- In dealing with children who are victims of violence[^8], it's recommended that
+	- The Home shall appoint staff only after adequate screening about the past record of the staff, ensuring that the staff has not shown any particular behavior in the past that could be a pot ent source of danger e .g. psychiatric disorders causing violence or self destructive behavior, is not suffering from substance addiction/ habit (including tobacco and alcohol), exhibits abusive behavior, offending or criminal behavior, etc. Full care shall be taken not to appoint any person habituated to dangerous drugs.

 ## Caregiver Number & Types
 At Irvington House, a strict staff selection criterion was used,